 - EDIT.
 Most of the work of writing is actually editing.

 - What to do: You may edit as you go, or edit at the end, but most first drafts need a lot of editing.
 Give yourself permission to write bad first drafts, then polish them into decent second drafts, better third drafts, and so on.
 Most successful authors revise their work dozens of times before it is published.
 Editing or critiquing the work of others, and having your own work edited or critiqued, can help you see your blind spots.
 Studying, reading, writing, and editing (as above) will build your skills so that you can give good critique, and understand the critique that people give you.
-We have active writing and critique discussion on our Discord Server, and often discuss our editing work.
+We have active writing and critique discussion on our Discord Server (link at the top), and often discuss our editing work.
 You might also want to read this post on editing.

 - What happens: You’ll massively improve the quality of your work by editing it.
 The more you edit, the better it will get, but only if you’ve spent the time studying and reading to learn how to create good stories.